kabanero-io/kabanero-security/pipelines/signing/README.md

 # Kabanero Container Image Signing
 The kabanero-security repository contains sample tasks, and pipelines for signing container images built in the Kabanero pipeline.
-Container image signing is embedded some of the kabanero pipelines which push an image to an image registry.
+Container image signing is embedded in some of the kabanero pipelines which push an image to an image registry.
 By default, the container image signing is not enabled.
 To enable image signing, review the following instructions.

 # About container image signing and verification
 There are several variations to assure the integrity and authenticity of the container image.
-Kabanero image signing follows [this standard](https://github.com/containers/image/blob/master/docs/containers-signature.5.md) which can be used for both Openshift internal image registry and external image registries.
+Kabanero image signing follows [this standard](https://github.com/containers/image/blob/master/docs/containers-signature.5.md) which can be used for both OpenShift internal image registry and external image registries.
 The container tool such as cri-o, podman or docker are capable to compute the signature of an image and prevent pulling the image into it's local registry unless the signature value matches with the original image signature value.
 With this functionality, it can prevent deploying un-trusted or potentially altered images in the system.

 # Prerequisites